Top 10 Most Basic SQL Commands To Know - Qiling

 INSERT INTO Student (RNO, NAME, Class) VALUES ('10625', 'SHRUTI', '20');

-You must use the UPDATE command when you want to upgrade data in a SQL table column name.
-The brilliant feature is that you can give a query using the keyword to update values in a single column and even multiple as per your prerequisites.
+The UPDATE command is used to upgrade data in a SQL table column name.
+It allows you to update values in a single column or multiple columns as per your prerequisites, making it a brilliant feature.

 The syntax for Update Command